jckuri/Object_Detection_in_Urban_Environment/README.md

 **Tensorflow GPU memory allocation<br/>** https://stackoverflow.com/questions/65493824/tensorflow-gpu-memory-allocation

-Second, I had to use only 10 `.tfrecord` files for training and I set the batch size to `1`.
+Second, I set the batch size to `1`.

 Third, I could not start the evaluation thread due to the GPU memory constraints.
 And that's why I could not show the validation loss in the following graphs.